 You should talk to at least five references for a candidate, including previous employers and character references.
-In addition, check to see if the child care provider has any pre-recorded references on her Care.com profile that you can listen to.
+In addition, check to see if the child care provider has any reviews on their Care.com profile that you can read.

 Don’t be afraid to probe deep when you ask questions, although even simple questions like how long the person employed the nanny and the names and ages of the children in the nanny’s care can be very telling in terms of making sure the nanny told the truth on her application.

 For a complete list of questions to ask, read How to Handle Reference Checks.

 2. Run background checks

 You may have picked initial candidates, but when you've narrowed the pool down to your top choice (or choices), look into more extensive searches.
 Learn about the background check options available through Care.com.

 When you Google your prospective nanny’s name and the names of her clients, look for the basics, including reviews from past customers and client testimonials on sites like LinkedIn and user review websites.
 Has her name been mentioned negatively in any local media stories?
 Double-check factual information, such as education and work history.